Mohan Raja

-Mohan Raja is an Indian filmmaker and screenwriter who primarily works in Tamil and Telugu film industries.
+Mohan Raja a.k.a Raja Mohan is an Indian film director and screenwriter who primarily works in Tamil and Telugu film industries.

 After making his debut in the Telugu film Hanuman Junction (2001), he went on to remake several successful Telugu films into Tamil, beginning with Jayam (2003) which also launched his brother Ravi as a leading actor.
 Raja then collaborated with Ravi for three consecutive commercially successful films, M. Kumaran S/O Mahalakshmi (2004), Something Something...
 Unakkum Enakkum (2006) and Santosh Subramaniam (2008), all of which were remakes of successful Telugu films.
 After a period of mixed success, he returned with his first original script, Thani Oruvan (2015) which went on to become one of the most profitable Tamil films of 2015.

+Early life

+Raja's father, Mohan, was the adopted son of actor K. A. Thangavelu.
+Mohan is a well known film editor in the Tamil industry.
+Raja has a brother, Ravi Mohan, and a sister.